The Wellness & Rundown Wednesday, June 24

 Burning mouth syndrome in perimenopause: the hormone mechanism your dentist isn't checking

 You’ve been to the dentist twice.
 Maybe a specialist.
 Everything looks normal.
 Your mouth burns, tingles, or tastes metallic with no visible cause anyone can find.
-The texture of your saliva has changed — it’s thicker, stickier, sometimes almost absent.
+The texture of your saliva has changed.
+It’s thicker, stickier, sometimes almost absent.
 Your tongue feels scalded after coffee even when the coffee isn’t that hot.
 Some foods taste different than they used to.
 And it started, or got significantly worse, in your forties.

 Burning mouth syndrome is classified as a “medically unexplained” condition in most dental and medical textbooks.
 That framing is becoming increasingly outdated.
-The evidence linking burning mouth syndrome to the perimenopausal transition is substantial enough that many researchers now consider it a hormonally mediated condition in postmenopausal and perimenopausal women — which represents the vast majority of patients diagnosed with it.
+The evidence linking burning mouth syndrome to the perimenopausal transition is substantial enough that many researchers now consider it a hormonally mediated condition in postmenopausal and perimenopausal women, which represents the vast majority of patients diagnosed with it.

 Why estrogen governs every mucous membrane

-Estrogen receptors are found throughout oral mucosa — the tissue lining your mouth.
+Estrogen receptors are found throughout oral mucosa, the tissue lining your mouth.
 Estrogen supports the production of mucin, the primary protein in saliva that gives it its lubricating and protective properties.
 It helps regulate the thickness and hydration of the mucosal lining.
 It also modulates nerve sensitivity in the oral tissues, including the small-fiber sensory nerves that carry pain and temperature signals.

 When estrogen declines or fluctuates unpredictably, all of these functions can be disrupted simultaneously.
 Mucin production drops, reducing saliva quality.
 The mucosal lining thins.
-And critically, small-fiber neuropathy — a change in the density or function of the tiny nerve endings in mucosal tissue — may develop, creating the burning, tingling, and dysgeusia (taste distortion) that characterizes burning mouth syndrome.
+And critically, small-fiber neuropathy (a change in the density or function of the tiny nerve endings in mucosal tissue) may develop, creating the burning, tingling, and dysgeusia (taste distortion) that characterizes burning mouth syndrome.

 The neuropathic dimension matters: burning mouth syndrome involves changes in sensory nerve processing that are similar to other small-fiber neuropathies, and estrogen’s role in maintaining myelin (the protective sheath around nerves) and supporting nerve repair means that its decline can trigger neuropathic symptoms in precisely the tissues where its regulatory role has been most important.
 Your mouth is one of those places.
+The same small-fiber mechanism shows up in the internal tremors that no one can see and feeds into the brain zap pattern — different tissue, same nerve-fiber instability.

 What actually helps